localgovdrupal/docs/docs/src/devs/development-workflow.md

 ## Collaborating on Github

-We encourage everyone to collaborate on Github to help improve the products, modules and themes we support.
+We encourage everyone to collaborate on Github to help improve the products, modules and themes we use and support.
 To help with this, we aim to follow a number of conventions and best practices.

 1. [Code of conduct](https://localgovdrupal.org/resources/code-conduct)